DiegoEliasCosta/diegoeliascosta.github.io/index.md

 ## News

+- Dec 2022Ç Our paper ["Empirical Analysis of Security Vulnerabilities in Python Packages"]() was acceped in the EMSE journal!
+Pre-print coming soon
-- Nov 2022: Our paper ["Can Ensembling Pre-processing Algorithms Lead to Better Machine Learning Fairness?"]() was accepted in the IEEE Computing journal!
+- Nov 2022: Our paper ["Can Ensembling Pre-processing Algorithms Lead to Better Machine Learning Fairness?"](../../papers/Badran_Computer2022.pdf){:target="_blank"} was accepted in the IEEE Computing journal!
 Pre-print coming soon.
-- Oct 2022: Our paper ["On the Discoverability of npm Vulnerabilities in Node.js Projects"]() was accepted in the TOSEM journal!
+- Oct 2022: Our paper ["On the Discoverability of npm Vulnerabilities in Node.js Projects"](https://dl.acm.org/doi/pdf/10.1145/3571848) was accepted in the TOSEM journal!
 Pre-print coming soon.
 - Aug 2022: Our paper ["Achievement Unlocked: A Case Study on Gamifying DevOps Practices in Industry"](https://arxiv.org/abs/2208.05860) was accepted in the ESEC/FSE indutry track!
 - Aug 2022: New chapter of my academic career!
 I will join the Computer Science Department of Université du Québec à Montréal (UQAM) as a tenure-track assistant professor!
 - July 2022: Our paper ["Not All Dependencies are Equal: An Empirical Study on Production Dependencies in NPM"](https://arxiv.org/pdf/2207.14711.pdf) was accepted in the ASE conference!